nagyrajmund/summer_internship_KTH/README.md

 ## 5. Quantitative evaluation

-For quantitative evaluate, you may use the scripts in the `obj_evaluation` subfolder of this directory.
-More details on how to use them in the subfolder itself.
+For the quantitative evaluation, you may use the scripts in the `gesticulator/obj_evaluation` folder, which

 ## Citing